SMU gets late FG for 30-27 win over long-idle No. 25 Memphis - WHIZ News

-Memphis (1-1), which because of COVID-19 issues hadn’t played since winning its opener Sept.
-5, was driving for a potential go-ahead score when Brady White was sacked and fumbled with 1:25 left.
-That set up the final drive for SMU (4-0), which never trailed.

-Shane Buechele was 32-of-45 passing for 474 yards and three touchdowns.
-That included catch-and-run scores of 70 and 85 yards to Reggie Roberson before the star receiver left the game with an apparent left knee injury late in the third.
-Roberson finished with five catches for 243 yards.
+Memphis (1-1, 0-1) hadn’t played since winning its opener Sept.
+5 because of COVID-19 issues that forced the team to skip two scheduled games and go 11 days without practice.

+“Obviously disappointed, or mad, sad with the loss.
+I was not pleased with the way the game started in any phases,” Memphis coach Ryan Silverfield said.
+“No excuses.
+We’re not going to use rust or anything of that nature.”

-White was 29-of-42 for 380 yards, three touchdowns and two interceptions.
+White finished 29 of 42 for 380 yards, three touchdowns and two interceptions.
 Damonte Coxie had eight catches for 169 yards.

-Memphis last played a month agao against Arkansas State.
-The Tigers didn’t play their next two scheduled games and had an 11-day gap without practicing because of positive COVID-19 tests in the program.
+Buechele was 32-of-45 passing for 474 yards and three touchdowns.
+That included catch-and-run scores of 70 and 85 yards by Reggie Roberson before the star receiver exited with an apparent left knee injury late in the third quarter.

+Roberson, who had five catches for 243 yards, appeared on the way to another long touchdown, but fell to the ground after making a cut past a defender near midfield and immediately grabbed his knee at the end of what was a 43-yard play.
+He sustained a season-ending right foot injury in the eighth game last season.

-After the two teams traded turnovers in the final minute of the first half, Memphis was within 27-20 on Riley Patterson’s 56-yard field goal as time expired.
-The Tigers got even at 27 on White’s 5-yard TD pass to Tahj Washington late in the thrid quarter.
+The Mustangs were still celebrating Trevor Denbow’s interception against White in the final minute of the first half when Roberson fumbled at the end of an 18-yard catch on SMU’s next play.
+Memphis capitalized and pulled to 24-20 on Riley Patterson’s 56-yard field goal as time expired.
+The Tigers got even at 27 on White’s 5-yard TD pass to Tahj Washington late in the third quarter.

 THE TAKEAWAY